 - Pick up a small container of paint to check how lighting affects the paint color.

-- Placing a grocery bag in your paint tray makes a perfect liner.
+- Placing a grocery bag in your paint tray makes a good liner.

 - Painting in a ‘W’ pattern will give you the most even coverage.